Taym1/simplepyide/README.md

 Note: the project is still in the first stages, so it has some bugs here and there.
 --------------------------
 <<All icons used in this project are exclusively sourced from https://icons8.com, with the exception of the application icon>>
+run this command on the terminal running on the projects folder ```pip install -r requirements.txt```.